shakhscode/WebApplication-using-Bokeh-Panel/README.md

-# Python Web App Prototype using Bokeh & Panel
+# Python Web Application using Bokeh & Panel
 #### Aim:
 Designing a multi-interface interactive web application prototype using python Bokeh and Panel that takes login information from the user and shows a visual report.
 #### Used tools: